devmamunur/Advanced-JavaScript-Guide/README.md

 9. Describe the MVVM (Model-View-ViewModel) pattern and its role in frameworks like Knockout.js.
 10. How do you implement the Flux architecture in JavaScript applications, and what libraries are associated with it.

+## Beginner ReactJS

+1. How does React use the virtual DOM to make things faster?
+2. What are React Hooks, and why are they useful?
+3. Can you explain the difference between controlled and uncontrolled components in React?
+4. What is JSX in React, and how is it different from regular HTML?
+Can you provide an example?
+5. How does the `useEffect` hook help in React?
+Can you give an example?
+6. Why is the `key` attribute important when working with lists in React?
+7. What is the purpose of the `setState` method in React, and why is it used?
+8. Explain the concept of props in React and how they differ from state.
+9. How does conditional rendering work in React, and can you provide an example?
+10. What is the significance of the `render` method in a React component?
+11. How do you handle forms in React, and what is the role of controlled components?
+12. What is the purpose of the `React.Fragment` in React?